ppt123e/RobustIA/README.md

 library("RobustIA")
 ```
 ## Example
-In a single-arm phase 2 exploratory clinical trial with ORR as endpoint, assume the null hypothesis is H0: θ ≤ 0.3, the alternative hypothesis is H1: θ > 0.3, the maximum sample size is 40, and the prior distribution for θ follows Beta (0.3,0.7).
+In a single-arm phase 2 exploratory clinical trial with ORR as endpoint, assume the null hypothesis is H0: θ ≤ 0.3, the alternative hypothesis is H1: θ > 0.3, the maximum sample size is 40, and the prior distribution for θ follows Beta (0.3,0.7).The target treatment effect is 0.4.
 For the Bayesian decision rule, we set P_c, P_e, and P_f as 0.8.
-In addition, the enrolment rate follows Uniform (0,1), the enrolment period is 12 months, the maximum follow-up time for a patient is 12 months, and time to response follows exponential distribution.
+In addition, the enrolment rate follows Uniform (0,1), the enrolment period is 12 months, the maximum follow-up time for a patient is 12 months, and the time to response follows exponential distribution.
 The IA is planned at Dk and the candidate k ranges from 10-35.
-Only Go decision is considered.
+Only Go decision is considered during the IA.
+The stability parameter is 4.

 ```r
 Uscore(